bitcrowd/frontend/README.md

 - [Brad Frost’s articles](http://bradfrost.com/blog/)

 ## Sass linting
-* We previously used [scss-lint](https://github.com/brigade/scss-lint) to ensure that our Sass conforms to a consistent standard, but have recently switched to use [stylelint](https://github.com/stylelint/stylelint).
-This repo still contains [our common configuration files](linting/sass/README.md) for the previous linter, new versions for Stylelint are TBA.
+* We use [stylelint](https://github.com/stylelint/stylelint) to lint our Sass.
+You can find our standard config files for Stylelint at [linting/stylelint-config-bitcrowd/](linting/stylelint-config-bitcrowd/).
-* We are currently trialing [SC-5 Styleguide](https://github.com/SC5/sc5-styleguide) to generate a styleguide/codeguide from our inline documentation.
+* We are currently using [SC-5 Styleguide](https://github.com/SC5/sc5-styleguide) to generate a styleguide/codeguide from our inline documentation.
-* We use the [Autoprefixer](https://github.com/postcss/autoprefixer) postprocessor to generate browser-specific prefixes at build-time.
+* We use a collection of [post-css](https://github.com/postcss/postcss) plugins to automate processing of our css output.
+This includes [Autoprefixer](https://github.com/postcss/autoprefixer) which generates browser-specific prefixes at build-time, based on our browser support requirements (meaning we almost never need to add any browser prefixes to our source).
+For our full build process, see the [package.json from bitstyles](https://github.com/bitcrowd/bitstyles/blob/master/package.json).

 ## Javascript
 * We write vanilla JS whenever possible.